ermongroup/cs228-notes/inference/ve/index.md

 ### Factors

-We will assume that we are given a graphical model as a product of factors
+We assume that we are given a graphical model as a product of factors

 $$ p(x_1, \dotsc, x_n) = \prod_{c \in C} \phi_c(x_c). $$

 Recall that we can view a factor as a multi-dimensional table assigning a value to each assignment of a set of variables $$x_c$$.
-In the context of a Bayesian network, the factors correspond to conditional probability distributions; however, this definition also makes our algorithm equally applicable to Markov Random Fields.
-In this latter case, the factors encode an unnormalized distribution; to compute marginals, we first calculate the partition function (also using variable elimination), then we compute marginals using the unnormalized distribution, and finally we divide the result by the partition constant to construct a valid marginal probability.
+In a Bayesian network, the factors correspond to conditional probability distributions.
+In a Markov Random Field, the factors encode an unnormalized distribution; to compute marginals, we first calculate the partition function (also using variable elimination), then we compute marginals using the unnormalized distribution, and finally we divide the result by the partition constant to construct a valid marginal probability.

 ### Factor Operations

-The variable elimination algorithm will repeatedly perform two factor operations: product and marginalization.
+The variable elimination algorithm repeatedly performs two factor operations: product and marginalization.
 We have been implicitly performing these operations in our chain example.

 The factor product operation simply defines the product $$\phi_3 := \phi_1 \times \phi_2$$ of two factors $$\phi_1, \phi_2$$ as